Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

 At the $(n+1)$th trial, the object $x_{n+1}$ is given, and we are interested in predicting its label $y_{n+1}$.
 The general scheme of reasoning is unchanged.
 Under the randomness assumption, examples, i.e. $(x_i, y_i)$ couples, are assumed to be i.i.d.
 First, we need to choose a nonconformity measure in order to compute nonconformity scores.
 Then, p-values are computed, too.
 Last, the prediction set $\varGamma^{\alpha}$ turns out to be defined as follow:

-In most cases, the way to proceed, when defining how much a new example is conform with the bag $B$ of old examples, is relying on a simple predictor $f$.
+In most cases, the way to proceed, when defining how much a new example conforms with the bag $B$ of old examples, is relying on a simple predictor $f$.
 The only condition to hold is that $f$ must be invariant to permutations in its arguments --- equivalently, the output does not depend on the order in which they are presented.
 The method $f$ defines a prediction rule.
 It is natural then to measure the nonconformity of $z$ by looking at the deviation of the predicted label $ \hat{y}_i = f_{\,\Lbag z_1, \dots, z_{n} \Rbag} (x_i)$ from the true one.
 For instance, in regression problems, we can just take the absolute value of the difference between $\hat{y}_i$ and $y_i$.
 That's exactly what we have suggested in the previous (unstructured) case (Section~\ref{sec:basics}), when we proposed to take the mean or the median as the simple predictor for the next observation.
+Nevertheless, there are instances in which other NCMs may be more powerful and/or useful: a notable example is Multi-Level Conformal Clustering, and the use of the k-NN distance \citep{nouretdinov2020MLCC} or the use of density estimators in \cite{lei2015conformal}.

 Following these steps any simple predictor, combined with a suitable measure of deviation of $\hat{y}_i$ from $y_i$, leads to a nonconformity measure and, therefore, to a conformal predictor.
 The algorithm will always produce valid nested prediction regions.
 But the prediction regions will be efficient (i.e. small) only if $A(B, z)$ measures well how different $z$ is from the examples in $B$.
 And consequently only if the underlying algorithm is appropriate.
 Conformal prediction ends up to be a powerful meta-algorithm, created on top of any point predictor --- very powerful but yet extremely simple in its rationale.